 This course is designed to introduce students to the research process in exercise science with includes: problem solving, methods development, and ethical issues in research.
-The students will acquire the skills necessary to synthesize and critique exercise science literature and write a "mini"-research paper.
+The students will acquire the skills necessary to synthesize and critique exercise processing and the functional properties of the motor system.
+Topics include the process of skilled motor performance and motor skill acquisition.
+SHS 406 Sports and Exercise Nutrition science literature and write a "mini"-research paper.
 An introduction to statistical concepts, selected statistical measures and computer skills are covered.

+SHS 402 Motor Learning and Development

+In this course the students should gain knowledge of the principles of performance of motor skills to include information
-SHS 486 Individual Study (1-5)

-This course provides the student with an opportunity to conduct a research project, write a scientific paper and prepare teaching and resource manuals in a specific area of interest under the direction of a faculty member.

-SHS 488 Current Topics & Problems in Exercise Science

-This course presents investigation and exploration of selected topics and problems in exercise science related to the current science, practice and issues related to athletic performance, fitness and health.

-SHS 490 Field Clinical Experience I

-(Prerequisites: SHS 142 and SHS 312)

-This course presents an introduction to the methods, skills and procedures used in evaluating and prescribing exercise programs.

-SHS 491 Field/Clinical Experience II

-(Prerequisites: SHS 428, SHS 410, SHS 490)

-This course is designed to provide the student with an opportunity to practice, apply and master additional skills presented in course work.
+SHS 486 Individual Study (1-5)(Prerequisites: Senior Standing and faculty approval) This course provides the student with an opportunity to conduct a research project, write a scientific paper and prepare teaching and resource manuals in a specific area of interest under the direction of a faculty member.
+SHS 488 Current Topics & Problems in Exercise Science (1-5)(Prerequisites: Senior Standing and faculty approval) This course presents investigation and exploration of selected topics and problems in exercise science related to the current science, practice and issues related to athletic performance, fitness and health.
+SHS 490 Field Clinical Experience I (0-2-1)(Prerequisites: SHS 142 and SHS 312) This course presents an introduction to the methods, skills and procedures used in evaluating and prescribing exercise programs.
+SHS 491 Field/Clinical Experience II (1-5)(Prerequisites: SHS 428, SHS 410, SHS 490) This course is designed to provide the student with an opportunity to practice, apply and master additional skills presented in course work.
 Experiences will include evaluations, documentation and interpretation of results of exercise testing and program development.

-SHS 492 Practicum (1-12)

-This course presents the student with supervised practical experience on the campus of Life University or in the local community Hours of clock time per credit hour.

-SHS 493 Internship (12)

-This course presents the student with supervised practical experience at a site of the students choosing.
+SHS 492 Practicum (1-12)(Prerequisites: Senior Standing and faculty approval) This course presents the student with supervised practical experience on the campus of Life University or in the local community Hours of clock time per credit hour.
+SHS 493 Internship (12)(Prerequisites: Senior Standing and faculty approval) This course presents the student with supervised practical experience at a site of the students choosing.
 Thirty hours of clock time per credit hour for a total of 360 contact hours.

-SOC 101 Introduction to Sociology

-This course examines the group life of human beings and the product of their group living.

-SPN 111, Spanish I (5-0-5)

-(Prerequisites: TSE 099 and TSR 099 if required)

-Introduction to listening, speaking, reading and writing in Spanish and to the culture of Spanish-speaking regions.
+SOC 101 Introduction to Sociology (5-0-5)This course examines the group life of human beings and the product of their group living.
+SPN 111, Spanish I (5-0-5)(Prerequisites: TSE 099 and TSR 099 if required) Introduction to listening, speaking, reading and writing in Spanish and to the culture of Spanish-speaking regions.
 Emphasis is on correct Spanish pronunciation, basic conversation skills and reading texts within a limited vocabulary range.
 Not open to native speakers of Spanish.

-SPN 112, Spanish II (5-0-5)

-(Prerequisites: One year of high school Spanish or SPN 111 or the equivalent.)
+SPN 112, Spanish II (5-0-5)(Prerequisites: One year of high school Spanish or SPN 111 or the equivalent.)
 Continued listening, speaking, reading and writing in Spanish with further study of the culture of Spanish-speaking regions.
 Emphasis is on strengthening the reading, writing, speaking and listening skills of the beginning student.
 Not open to native speakers of Spanish.

-TSE 098 Writing Fundamentals
+TSE 098 Writing Fundamentals $(5-0-5^)$